awesome-vacuum/awesome-vacuum/README.md

 # Contributing

 You know a software or hardware project that is not on this list yet?
 Contributions are very much welcome!
-Have a look at the [Contributing Guidelines](.github/CONTRIBUTING.md) to learn how you can add projects to this list.
+Have a look at the [Contribution Guidelines](.github/CONTRIBUTING.md) to learn how you can add projects to this list.